Patricia Rueda Perello

 Patricia Rueda Perelló (born 20 October, 1976) is a Spanish businesswoman and politician who is a member of the Congress of Deputies for the Vox.

 Biography

-Rueda Perelló studied a degree in advertising and public relations at the University of Malaga and worked as a commercial director of various businesses, including as a corporate manager for the Cropani Palace and was the director of the Automobile and Fashion Museum in Malaga.
-She is married to Justo Fuentes, a Spanish businessman and director for Cadena COPE.
+Rueda Perelló studied and degreed in child education than took a career in advertising and public relations at the University of Málaga.
+After worked as a commercial director of various businesses, during this time she get her master in MBA executive including as a corporate manager for the Cropani Palace and was the director of the Automobile and Fashion Museum in Malaga.

 Political career

 Rueda Perelló first joined Vox in 2016.
 In the April 2019 Spanish general election, she stood as a candidate for Vox and was elected to the Congress of Deputies for the Malaga constituency.
 She was re-elected in November 2019.